 The Stockton Police Department, even during challenging times, remains committed to the philosophy of Community Policing.
-This is reflected in our Mission Statement: "To work in partnership with the people of Stockton to build a safe and secure community."
+This is reflected in our Mission Statement: "To work in partnership with our community, to build and maintain relationships founded on trust and mutual respect, while reducing crime and improving quality of life."

-The Stockton Police Department realizes we are part of the greater community and that neither we, nor the community, can fight crime alone.
-Community-oriented policing is a philosophy that promotes organizational strategies, which support the use of partnerships and problem-solving techniques, to address conditions that give rise to public safety issues.
+The Stockton Police Department realizes we are part of the greater community and neither we, nor the community, can fight crime alone.
+Community-oriented policing is a philosophy that promotes organizational strategies, using partnerships and problem-solving techniques, to address conditions that give rise to public safety issues.

 The Stockton Police Department's current policing model and on-going vision to combat crime focuses on four tenets: